To see a list of each author’s blog posts, click their name under the picture.

 I am an Assistant Professor in Ethics of Technology at Eindhoven University of Technology in the Netherlands.
 My current research project is on the ethical and meta-ethical implications of evolutionary theory.
 Before coming to Utrecht I worked as teaching fellow at the European Inter-University Centre for Human Rights and Democratisation in Venice, as lecturer in social philosophy at Maastricht University, and as postdoctoral researcher at Utrecht University.
 I hold a PhD from the European University Institute in Florence.
 My husband and I live in Baarn, a village in the province of Utrecht, together with our two daughters Philine and Romy.

 I work on various questions at the intersection of economics and philosophy, currently focussing on ethics and organizations and ethics in finance.
 Methodologically, I sit between many chairs and I have come to like the variety.
 I think of my work as critical, empirically informed social philosophy.

 Mirjam is PhD student in Political Theory at Humboldt University Berlin.
 Her research focuses on questions concerning the normative issues related to global relations of production, in particular global exploitation.

-I'm currently doing a PhD in political philosophy at the University of Louvain (Belgium).
+Currently postdoc at KU Leuven, I hold a Ph.D. in political philosophy from the University of Louvain (Belgium).
 My main research interests are theories of justice, democratic theory, education, social rights and socialism.

 I am a PHD fellow at the Institute of Philosophy at KU Leuven.
 I am working on questions of distributive justice and in particular on principles of justice that are relevant to the European Union.